 The potential for this sedge to be used in horticulture and restoration has prompted research to improve seed production.
 A study by McGinnis and Meyer (2011) attributed the difficulty in germinating this species to complex dormancy requirements.
 Through after-ripening, cold stratification and temperature and light treatments, the authors achieved substantially improved germinations rates, but their results varied significantly between the two years of their trials (57-96% germination in year one and 31-67% in year two) in which two different seed stocks were used.
 The authors suggest that the observed variation between trials may be a result of underlying population or genetic differences between the seed stocks, indicating that to understand the regeneration characteristics of Carex pensylvanica as pertaining to native plant production, other aspects of its reproductive life cycle must also be examined.

 In plants, seeds can be produced through autogamy (self-fertilization), allogamy (outcrossed fertilization), apomixis (seed production without fertilization) or a combination (Shivanna and Tandon 2014).
 In all organisms, any factors that determine the patterns of gene inheritance between generations are collectively known as the breeding or mating system (Kearns and Inouye 1993) and for plants, the breeding system is essentially a measure of the relative dependency on outcrossing or selfing for reproductive success.
 C. pensylvanica is a long-lived perennial plant with vigorous vegetative reproduction that produces large mats of genetically identical ramets that can be acres in size (Bernard 1990).
 Flowers of C. pensylvanica are monoecious, with the staminate spike superposed above one or several pistillate spikes (Hipp 2008).
 Friedman and Barrett (2009) found C. pensylvanica to be self-compatible, and at least in their study system, to demonstrate high rates of self-pollination.

-Additional evidence that C. pensylvanica may tend towards selfing under natural conditions is suggested by its growth habit.
-As clonal plants increase in size, each flower is increasingly surrounded by more genetically identical ramets. tight relationship between clonal spread and incidences of self-pollination that has been demonstrated in other species (Handel 1985).
+This finding is consistent with an expectation for a tight relationship between clonal spread and incidences of self-pollination that has been demonstrated in other species (Handel 1985).

-The potential effects of the breeding system on the long-term reproductive output of plants are discussed at length in the literature.
-Long-term self-pollination can lead to reduced fitness from inbreeding depression (Charlesworth and Charlesworth 1987) and several studies have found the negative effects of inbreeding to be expressed in seed characteristics such as seed set and germination (Kalisz 1989, Keller and Waller 2002, Carta 2015, Joschinski 2015, Rymer 2015).
-However, other studies posit that highly selfing plants may, over time, purge the deleterious alleles inbreeding depression (Barrett and Harder 1996).
+Long-term self-pollination can lead to reduced fitness from inbreeding depression (Charlesworth and Charlesworth 1987) and several studies have found the negative effects of inbreeding to be expressed in seed characteristics such as seed set and germination (Kalisz 1989, Keller and Waller 2002, Carta and others 2015, Joschinski and others 2015, Rymer and others 2015).
+However, other studies posit that highly selfing plants may, over time, purge the deleterious alleles that lead to inbreeding depression (Barrett and Harder 1996).
 In such cases, outcrossing with genetically distinct individuals may disrupt these stable genetics, resulting in a reproductive diminishment (Schierup and Christiansen 1996).

 Low seed set and germination rates, and poor seed fitness characterize sexual reproduction in Carex pensylvanica.
 Evidence in the literature and observations of the physiology of C. pensylvanica suggest that it is highly selfing.
 From this, I hypothesize that 1) Carex pensylvanica’s typical poor seed quality is a result of long-term inbreeding through self-pollination and that 2) outcrossing should produce seeds with improved fitness characteristics.
 To test this hypothesis, I performed a hand pollination experiment, in which I artificially manipulated the breeding system of C. pensylvanica clones to produce crops of outcrossed and self-pollinated seeds for comparison.
 This study has important implications for better understanding the reproductive ecology and evolutionary trajectory of the species as a whole.
 It also has practical applications for aiding native plant growers in their ability to produce C. pensylvanica stocks for ecological restoration.